OutSystems/docs-product/src/setup-maintain/setup/install-ssl-platform.md

 **Important Note:**

-Self-signed certificates shouldn't be used for production systems with OutSystems 11.
+Self-signed certificates shouldn't be used with OutSystems 11.

 Check the [OutSystems System Requirements](system-requirements.md) for more information about the supported configurations.